 Professor of Literature at the Université François-Rabelais in Tours (France).
-Author of two essays about originality and literary plagiarism :
+Author of three essays about originality and literary plagiarism :

 - Plagiats, les coulisses de l’écriture (Ed. de la Différence, 2007).
 Commentary of WESSWeb : An analysis of historical and contemporary cases of plagiarism.
 In appendix are tables confronting the pairs of texts under consideration.
 Includes a 4-page bibliography and an index of names and titles.